omkar-javadwar/CodeWars/README.md

 Completed Kata (Beta)    |    2     |    when the kata is approved, you get the points missing according to its actual approved rank
 ```

-For each completed kata, there is a corresponding unittest file.
+For each completed kata, there is a corresponding unittest file containing codewars link.

 ```
 ├── katas